Tear Jerker: Smallville

 Please arrange the unsorted entries according to seasons, as shown in Smallville.

-In Rush, Clark finally gathered the courage to ask Lana out.
-Then, Chloe is infected by adrenaline-stimulating parasites which makes her dangerously implusive, and Clark is similarly affected by red kryptonite.
+- In "Rush," Clark finally gathered the courage to ask Lana out.
+Then, Chloe is infected by adrenaline-stimulating parasites which makes her dangerously impulsive, and Clark is similarly affected by red kryptonite.
 Chloe brings them to the Talon (Lana's coffee shop), where they make out passionately—put it this way, the relevant clip received a 18+ rating on YouTube.
-Chloe strips Clark, the red kryptonite falls out and he is back to normal to find Chloe pinning him onto a sofa.
-He tries to get away, but Chloe forces a kiss on him the moment Lana, who has been told by a waitress of their behaviour, walks in...
+Chloe strips Clark, the red kryptonite falls out, and he is back to normal to find Chloe pinning him onto a sofa.
+He tries to get away, but Chloe forces a kiss on him the moment Lana, who has been told by a waitress of their behavior, walks in...